[ Performers ]

 - The string principals will receive instructions from the library regarding master bowings.

 - Almost all excerpts are available online on IMSLP.
 Please check imslp.org/wiki/Category:Composers to download and print your excerpts.

 - If your excerpts are not on IMSLP, the Philharmonia Library may be able to lend you orchestral parts for legitimate, professional auditions.
 Please ask the organization for which you are auditioning to provide you with excerpts.

 - If you would like us to order any rental materials, you must send a email request to the Philharmonia library.

 - If the library loans original parts to you, you must fill out a Yale Philharmonia Loan Agreement.

 - Any original parts loaned must be returned with all markings erased.

-Recordings of the Philharmonia program pieces will be put on reserve at the Irving S. Gilmore Library.
+Recordings of the Philharmonia program pieces can be requested by contacting the Philharmonia manager.
 You may make copies of these recordings for personal use, but you may not post them on non-Yale websites.

 Call Times and Sign-In

 Concert call times are generally 30 minutes before you are scheduled to play.
 You must sign in at the sign-in sheet next to the stage door when you arrive.